thereseohanlon/java-training-revenue/README.md

 * [INSERTS statements in SQL][sql_insert] - INSERTs are used to add data to a database.
 * [Exceptions][exceptions] - Java throws exceptions when it hits a problem, such as no data coming back after running a SQL query.
 We can catch these and handle them cleanly in our program.

-#### Task 1
+#### Task 1: Implement Lombok & Clean Up Code
 Our first task will be to add a new class to represent all the data in a malignant cancer screening.
-As you can see from the [file][malignant_dataset_file] which represents malignant screenings for a number of patient's, there are quite a lot of fields we will need in our class!
+As you can see from the [file][malignant_dataset_file], which represents malignant screenings for a number of patient's, there are quite a lot of fields we will need in our class!
 If we were to write a getter/setter for each field, the class would run to 100's of lines.

 To get around this, we can use a code generation tool called [Lombok][project_lombok].
 Lombok will create getters/setters on the class at runtime, saving us from having to explicitly write them.
 Now instead of having a bloated class file, we simply have Lombok do all the work using 2 simple annotations at the top of the class!